Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • weight loss (carried out as part of reducing the load on the spine and legs);

-• reduce weight lifting
+• reduce lifting;

-• use more opportunities for walking;
+• take advantage of more opportunities for walking;

 • avoid hypothermia;